fairbrother-lab/LariatMapper/README.md

 For M1 mac users: please install packages `bowtie2`, `bedtools`, and `samtools` using the command `arch -arm64 brew install [package]` before running `conda`, if any of the above pacakges has not previously been installed.

 ### Reference files
-Create a directory to store the neccessary reference files with `build_references.py`.
-Alternatively, you can skip this step and input the reference files at runtime.
+Create a directory with the reference genome data required by the pipeline.

 You will need:
-- A FASTA file of reference genome sequences
+- A FASTA file of the reference genome
 - A GTF or GFF file of annotations for the reference genome
 - A hisat2 index of the reference genome

-Run `build_references.py` with the following arguments:
+Run `build_references.py` with the path to each input file and the desired output path:

-	python build_references.py -f <REF_FASTA> -a <REF_ANNO> -i <HISAT2_INDEX> -o <OUT_DIR>
+	python build_references.py -f <GENOME_FASTA> -a <GENOME_ANNO> -i <HISAT2_INDEX> -o <OUT_DIR>

-If you have a BED file of repetitive regions from RepeatMasker, you can include the argument `-r <REF_REPEATMASKER>` to copy it to the reference directory.
+If you have a BED file of repetitive regions from RepeatMasker, you can include the argument `-r <REPEATMASKER_BED>` to copy it to the reference directory.
 You can find such a file for several reference genomes on the UCSC Genome Browser (https://genome.ucsc.edu/cgi-bin/hgTables) in group "Repeats", track "RepeatMasker".

-You can then use `OUT_DIR` as the reference files directory when running the pipeline (argument `-r, --ref_dir`)
+You can then use `<OUT_DIR>` as the reference files directory when running the pipeline (argument `-r, --ref_dir`)

 ### Input
 LariatMapper accepts FASTQ-format RNA-sequencing data.